volodya-lombrozo/newsman/docs/do-you-trust-me.md

 We have lived in a period of AI shift for the past few years.
 AI is everywhere: searching, learning, text processing, code review, code writing assistance, and many other systems have arisen in recent years.
-It seems everybody is trying to apply AI where it's possible and impossible.
+It seems everyone is eager to apply AI wherever possible — and even where it might not be.
 I'm not an exception.
 Under the influence of this wave, I decided to try to create something on my own that would help me in everyday life.
 So here I will tell you my own story of writing an application with the use of AI, along with some thoughts about it, of course, which are rather contradictory.

 ## What is the task?

-I'm a developer in a distributed team, and like any other member, I sometimes need to explain what I did in the last week to my colleagues.
+As a developer in a distributed team, I often need to explain my weekly progress to my colleagues.
-Our team actually prefers text-based reports instead of face-to-face communication for many reasons.
+Our team prefers text-based reports over face-to-face communication for many reasons.
 I know that for some it might look contradictory, but all the benefits of this approach have been mentioned many times already, and it’s just how we prefer to do it.
 So, after a while, we came up with a particular document format and structure for our weekly reports.
 It is called [SIMBA](https://www.yegor256.com/2021/09/09/simba.html).